libhh/libhh/README.md

 - 🔭 I’m currently doing an internship as Software Engineer
 - 🌱 I’m currently learning more about Algorithms and Data Structures
-- 🥅 2020 Goals: Passing all my exams🤣 (passed 💪)
+- 🥅 2021 Goals: Passing all my exams💪
 - ❤️ In love with Java